 Many of the foods we eat are also big hits with garden birds, especially during the colder months when there are fewer natural food sources available and they need extra calories to stay warm.

 Try sprinkling some of these treats on your bird table and see what turns up.
-Maybe your local robin, or a swirl of starlings?
+Maybe a local robin, or a swirl of starlings?

 You may even be lucky enough to see a winter migrant bird, such as a redwing, sampling your offerings.

 - Unsalted bacon rind – chopping it up means a lot of birds will be able to have a nibble.
-Magpies and crows are liable to fly off with the whole lump if not well-anchored!
+Magpies and crows are liable to fly off with the whole piece if not!
 Make sure there’s no salt in it as it is toxic to birds.

 - Ripe or bruised apples and pears – thrushes, tits and starlings are big fans.

 - Pastry – uncooked or cooked, either is good as long as it’s made with real fats.

 - Dried fruit – raisins, sultanas and currants are favourites with blackbirds, song thrushes and robins.
 (Warning: dried fruit can be dangerous to dogs and cats so this is one to avoid if you have pets in the area).

 Another great option is packaged food.
 Sparrows, tits and finches, for example, will all visit feeders containing nuts, fat or seed mixtures.